Settings: Directory/List printing Tab

 Joint=0

-Concatenate and Joint only work when printing a PageList and when using the embedded printing engine.
+Concatenate and Joint only work when printing a PageList.

 If Concatenate is ON and several pages are included in a Page Printing List, all pages will be concatenated into a single file before printing, separated by page or line breaks.